ContainerSSH/containerssh.github.io/docs/reference/upcoming/auth-kerberos.md

 In cases where it is desirable for some users to be able to log in with a different username than their own, this setting can be disabled.
 In this mode, it is **strongly advised** to use an authorization webhook to control the autnorization.
 In the authorization webhook both the authenticated username and the requested username are provided so any custom logic can be implemented.

-!!! danger Do not disable enforceUsername without an authorization webhook configured By disabling `enforceUsername` you are disabling a very important security mechanism that ensures that each user can only access his own account.
+!!! danger Do not disable enforceUsername without an authorization webhook configured

+    By disabling `enforceUsername` you are disabling a very important security mechanism that ensures that each user can only access his own account.
 By disabling this setting without an authorization server guarding logins means that **any user can log in as any username including root**.

+## Credential Forwarding

+ContainerSSH can place a kerberos ticket to the file specified in `credentialCachePath` inside the container.
+This ticket can be used to authenticate to any other kerberos-enabled service with the users credentials.
+In order for a ticket to be placed the following conditions have to be satisfied:

+1. The parent directory of `credentialCachePath` needs to exist and writable
+2. The ContainerSSH agent needs to be enabled and present inside the container
+3. The user has to have used a forwardable kerberos ticket when logging in via GSSAPI _or_ the user must have logged in via password authentication.

+If these 3 conditions hold true then the users ticket-granting-ticket will be written to `credentialCachePath`.
+Please note that in order for the credential cache to be picked up by kerberos the path needs to be configured as such in `/etc/krb5.conf`, or the equivalent kerberos configuration file.

+!!! info Setting the credential cache path in Kerberos

+    The relevant configuration setting in the kerberos configuration is `default_ccache_name`.
+An example snippet is:
+    ```
+    [libdefaults]
+    default_ccache_name = FILE:/tmp/krb5cc
+    ```

+When a user logs in using passwordless (GSSAPI) authentication and the users ticket has forwarding enabled then the forwardable ticket will be written to the file specified by `credentialCachePath`